Missing Person Documents

 In accordance with Section 485 of the Higher Education Act (HEA), every institution of higher education that provides on-campus housing must provide a missing student notification policy for those students residing in on-campus housing.

-The organization or persons to which individuals should report a student as missing includes: residence hall directors, Residence Life, Housing and Dining Services, Office of Student Conduct, Dean of Students Office, Safety and Transportation, and the Office of the Vice President for Student Affairs.
+The organization or persons to which individuals should report a student as missing includes: residence hall directors, Residence Life, Housing and Dining Services, Office of Student Conduct, Dean of Students Office, University Safety, and the Office of the Vice President for Student Affairs.

 During the first floor meeting of the fall semester, RAs will cover confidential contact information with students.
 During the first week of the spring semester, the RA will meet with all new students to provide missing person policy information.
 Written information describing the process of submitting the confidential contact will be included along with the form for students to complete.
 Students can submit the form at the front desk of their residence hall at which time a date will be placed on the form.
 A file will be kept in each residence hall director’s office until the beginning of the next academic year when the forms will be shredded.
 Students can change the information on their form at any time by asking for a new form at the front desk.
 The new form will be placed in the file, and the old form will be shredded.

 If a student is reported missing to a Residence Life, Housing and Dining Services staff member, the staff member should be sure to obtain the reporting person’s name, relationship to the student, and contact information where the reporting person can be reliably reached.
 The staff member should obtain local directory information about the missing student and immediately notify the missing student’s residence hall director or the staff member on call.